Your first look at Gentle Monster's debut outlet in Malaysia, with prices

 Whether it be in neighbouring Singapore and Bangkok, or far-flung capitals like Seoul or even London, the fashionably inclined often make a common pilgrimage to stop by the de facto Gentle Monster flagship outlet wherever they are found, for the ‘gram.
 So much so in fact that visiting their stores has become an experience in itself.

-It’s not difficult to imagine why that is when considering the fact that each Gentle Monster outlet encapsulates the South Korean brand‘s distinct flavour of hyper-futuristic luxury, blending elements of digital and physical art into an instantly recognisable intersectional space often dominated by steel, concrete, and mirrored metal.
+It’s not difficult to imagine why that is, beacause each Gentle Monster outlet encapsulates the South Korean brand’s distinct flavour of hyper-futuristic luxury, blending elements of digital and physical art into an instantly recognisable intersectional space often dominated by steel, concrete, and mirrored metal.

 That very same experience has now finally been transplanted into the very heart of Kuala Lumpur, as Gentle Monster officially makes its debut in the country with its inaugural boutique in The Exchange Mall at TRX.
 Located on the Ground Floor at G.12A, their facade is easily spotted by the obligatory hyperrealistic, bio-mechanical art installations that can be seen through glass.
 After all, no other boutique will likely feature animatronic bisons out front.